commschamp/commsdsl/doc/Manual_commsdsl2comms.md

 - `include/demo/message/Msg1.h.protected`
 - `include/demo/message/Msg1.h.private`

-In case there is a need for a custom constructor / destructor / assignment operator, use **public** section to define it.
+In case there is a need for a custom destructor and/or assignment operator, use either **.construct** or **.public** code injection to define them.

 The custom operation may required additional includes, which may be provided by using appropriate definition file with **.inc** suffix.
 The contents of this